WhatsApp LinkedIN Instagram Facebook Youtube Twitter Spotify

 ROC Filing Process

-1. Preparation of Financial Statements and Annual Return
+1. Preparation of Financial Statements & Annual Return

 2. Board Approval

-The board considers and approves these financial statements with the annual return.
+The board of directors considers and approves these statements and the annual return.

 3. Annual General Meeting (AGM)